sukckn/k8s-scr-mgr/README.md

 ![k8s-scr-adm logo](./images/k8s-scr-adm_rm.png)

-# `k8s-scr-adm`: Service Container for SAS Viya SCR Images
+# `k8s-scr-adm`: Service Container for SAS Viya SCR
 `k8s-scr-adm` is a service container designed to support developers working with SAS Viya by enabling the loading of SAS Container Runtime (SCR) images into Kubernetes.
 This tool is especially useful during the development phase when decision flows or models are published to a Docker Registry but developers may not have direct access to the Kubernetes cluster.

 ## Features
-Once deployed, the `k8s-scr-adm` container provides a service accessible via custom step *ID - Deploy SCR* in SAS Studio to:
+Once deployed, the `k8s-scr-adm` container provides a service accessible via custom step *ID - K8S SCR Admin* in SAS Studio to:

 🔷 **Load** SCR images into Kubernetes<br>
 🔷 **Restart** launched SCR containers<br>
 🔷 **Delete** SCR container deployments<br>
 🔷 **List** all pods running in the dedicated Kubernetes namespace<br>
 🔷 **Show** log for SCR container<br>
+🔷 **Show MAS** log for information<br>

 > ⚠️ For security reasons, all SCR containers are loaded into a **single dedicated namespace**.
 ---